-Subject to the satisfactory receipt and the completion of the items in Appendix 2, we expect to issue an unqualified audit opinion on the financial statements of both the Authority and the Fund.
+We are complete and will issue an unqualified audit opinion on the financial statements of both the Authority and the Fund.

 In reaching our conclusions, we considered the control observations and the results from our testing on pages 8 to 17.
 In addition, we noted: